 - First, gently detangle the hair as much as possible with your fingers.

 - Next, split your hair into smaller, manageable sections.
 We’d recommend at least four sections – left and right, and the top and underneath of the hair.
 Of course, if your hair is particularly long or thick, you may wish to create more sections.

-- Use a wide-toothed comb or a specialist tangle remover such as the Tangle Teezer or the Remi Cachet de-tangling options to gently work through each section.
+- Use a wide-toothed comb or a specialist tangle remover, de-tangling options to gently work through each section.
 For any larger knots, use a tail comb to gently loosen the knot.
 Remember to hold the extensions above the knot as you comb or brush the hair, to avoid putting pressure on the hair extension bonds.